Leading Economic Indicators and How to Use Them

 - Money Supply - This doesn't take into account money invested in stock or bond funds.
 They also affect liquidity.
 The Fed's interest rate moves immediately impact the money supply.

-- Weekly Claims for Unemployment - Investors use this report to predict the monthly nonfarm payroll report (jobs reports).
-But it measures unemployment, which is a lagging indicator.
+- Weekly Claims for Unemployment - Investors use this report to predict the monthly jobs reports.
+But it measures the unemployment rate.
+It's a lagging indicator.
 It doesn't predict what the economy will do next.